 The mix of almond butter, Udi’s Vanilla Granola, hemp seeds (chia seeds could also be used), honey and dried cranberries are a great flavor combo and they are mixed up in minutes in the food processor!
 Scoop them out with a small cookie scoop and you have perfect energy bites ready to roll in grated coconut.
 Keep them in a sealed container for snacking at home or on the go, after a workout or to send them to school with the kids!
 They are naturally sweet so taste like a treat too.

-- 2 cups Udi's Gluten Free Vanilla Granola
+- 2 cups Vanilla Granola, regular or gluten-free

 - 1/2 cup Dried Cranberries (sweetened)